Disentanglement with Biological Constraints: A Theory of Functional Cell Types: Discussion

-\textbf{Mixed-selective cells in the brain.} Mixed selectivity does clearly exist in the brain.
+\textbf{Mixed-selectivity.} Mixed-selectivity exists in the brain.
 For example, Kenyon cells in the Drosophila mushroom body increase the dimensionality of their inputs by an order of magnitude by close to random projections \citep{aso_neuronal_2014}.
 This may allow linear read-out to behaviour via simple dopamine gating.
 Similarly rodent hippocampal cells encode conjunctions of spatial and sensory variables to allow rapid formation of new memories \citep{komorowski_robust_2009}].
 More recently it has been suggested that PFC neurons have this same property, for the same reason \citep{rigotti_importance_2013}.
 However, it is less clear that this is a general property of representations in associative cortex (including PFC), which can separate into different neuronal representations of different interpretable factors \citep{hirokawa_frontal_2019, bernardi_geometry_2020} or tasks \citep{lee_task_2022, flesch_orthogonal_2022}.

-One possibility is that in overtrained situations with only a relatively small number of categories or trial-types (where mixed selectivity has been observed), the task can effectively be solved by categorising the current trial into one of a few previous experiences.
+One possibility is that in overtrained situations with only a relatively small number of categories or trial-types (where mixed-selectivity has been observed), the task can effectively be solved by categorising the current trial into one of a few previous experiences.
 By contrast in tasks where combinatorial generalisation is required, the factored solution may be preferred.